-Together with the increasingly stringent energy saving regulations (EnEV) over the last couple of years, increased environmental awareness and rising energy costs have led to the fact that planners, operators and end-users are more and more demanding windows with better U values.
+The new Builidings Energy Act (GEG), the increased environmental awareness and rising energy costs lead to the fact that planners, operators and end-users are more and more demanding windows with better U values.
 Particular attention is paid to this aspect, especially with the construction of low-energy or passive houses.

 Multi-chamber profiles with up to 7 chambers and multi-glazing (up to triple glazing) with an argon or krypton filling make it possible to achieve better U values.
 However, sometimes this is insufficient and too expensive.

 Our protected thermally broken sections now offer the possibility to reduce the U values of windows further and to achieve this without structural compromises, even in the case of large elements.

 The thermally broken profiles consist of cold-rolled steel legs and a connecting polyurethane bridge, which is cast with the steel legs during production.

 The IFT-certified thermally broken sections help to save energy and in doing so, conserve resources.
 They enable a Uf value reduction of up to 0.2 W/m2K to be achieved.
 In doing so, they significantly contribute to meeting the requirements of the energy saving regulation 2016 (EnEV)